-It's November, and while there's a ~ lot ~ to think about this year, now is also a great time to make the most of your insurance benefits before they disappear.
+It's November, and while there's a ~lot~ to think about this year, now is also a great time to make the most of your insurance benefits.

 If that sounds overwhelming, we've got you.
 Use our guide to get the answers to all of these questions (and more):

 - Based on your annual benefits, which appointments should you consider scheduling before the end of the year?

 - What can you do with your high (or low) deductible insurance right now to avoid paying out of pocket for appointments?

 - Which items can you get with your FSA or HSA?

 Your annual benefits are the maximum amount your health insurance will pay toward the cost of your care within a specific amount of time — usually a year.
 Since your benefits do have calendar limits (take a look at your policy to find out more and talk to your HR representative if you have questions), there are some things you should make sure to take care of before the end of the year: